Joerg Deisinger

-Joerg Deisinger (born Jörg Deisinger) is a German musician and the former bassist and a founding member of the German 1980s heavy metal band Bonfire.
+Joerg Deisinger (born Jörg Deisinger) is a German photographer, musician and the former bassist and a founding member of the German 1980s heavy metal band Bonfire.

 Early life and Bonfire

 Deisinger was born in Nuremberg, Germany, on 23 April 1966.
 His pre-teen obsession with learning how to play guitar eventually became a full-fledged pursuit of becoming a rock star.
 When it became clear he had a genuine chance of realizing his dream, Deisinger quit his apprenticeship as an electrician to devote himself to music full-time.

 Deisinger joined German hard rock band as a bassist Cacumen in 1985, which would change its name to Bonfire in May 1986 in the interest of having a catchier moniker to push their new album, Don't Touch the Light.
 The name was suggested by Deisinger and after some consideration replaced Cacumen.
 He recorded four albums with the band – Don't Touch the Light (1986), Fireworks (1987), Point Blank (1989), and Knock Out (1991).
 During his time with the band touring Europe extensively with acts such as Victory, Krokus, ZZ Top and Judas Priest.
 They sold almost 750,000 albums over a four-year period even though the North American market failed to embrace Bonfire as Europe had.
 Deisinger played his last show with Bonfire on 29 July 1994.

 On 3 July 1996, a one-time one-payment offer was made by Claus Lessmann and original Bonfire guitarist Hans Ziller to buy the band name back from Deisinger, guitarist Angel Schleifer and drummer Edgar Patrik, as the trio had no desire to resurrect Bonfire.